 There are No Mistakes – I have a little perfectionist, who always needs an exit strategy if something is not going quite right.
 Mistakes are hard to move forward from…they can be debilitating.
 When you zentangle you use a marker – no erasers – and there are no mistakes only new and different patterns to work with.

 Calming – The simple act of drawing repetitive patterns is calming and relaxing.
-There is no pressure, just open ended drawing.
-While drawing, it is amazing how quickly your mind empties, your heart rate drops – there are no expectations with this form of art.
+There is no pressure, just open-ended drawing.
+While drawing, it is amazing how quickly your mind empties, and your heart rate drops – there are no expectations with this form of art.
 The effect is meditative.
 I have written about the benefits of walking meditation before, well this simple doodling is another easily accessible form of meditation.

 When we completed a few squares I asked my daughter what she thought.
 Would she zentangle again?
 Yes!
 She really enjoyed this new way of doodling.
 We talked about how zentagling would be a great study break activity.

-Feeling stressed and overwhelmed?
+Are you feeling stressed and overwhelmed?
 Stop, draw a square and make a tangle of lines…off you go.

 Do you doodle?
 Have you ever tried to zentangle before?

 More Zentangle Ideas